 Nouméa has a relaxed vibe, and everywhere you go, you will see a unique fusion of Melanesian and French cultures.
 The best place to learn about this fascinating cultural diversity is the Tjibaou Cultural Centre, which is an impressive contemporary architectural structure that houses displays of Kanak culture.
 Other museums to tick off your to-visit list are the Museum of New Caledonia and the Maritime Museum of New Caledonia.

 Nouméa also has boutiques with fashion from Paris, French-influenced restaurants, cafes where you can drink excellent coffee and eat croissants.
-With spectacular white-sand beaches, swaying palm trees, and a string of remote islands, New Caledonia is a South Pacific paradise.
+With spectacular white-sand beaches, swaying palm trees, and a string of remote islands, New Caledonia is one of the best French-speaking islands.

 - Book your flight tickets to New Caledonia